-Emblica extract: Give your butt the best of both worlds with this Indian gooseberry serum.
-It’s a natural skin lightener and a killer source of vitamin C.
+Emblica extract.
+Give your butt the best of both worlds with this Indian gooseberry serum.
+It’s a natural skin lightener and an amazing source of vitamin C.

 DIY should work just fine, but you might get better results going to a skin care pro.
 They have access to stronger and better-quality products.
 Plus, they’re trained to bleach your butt.
 This might reduce your risk of side effects.

 Sure you’ll pay more… but your anus deserves the best.